When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Advice for the fog in the mountains

-- Always inform someone exactly where will you be hiking and when do you plan to come back
+- Always inform someone exactly where will you be hiking and when you plan to come back

 - Have a paper map and a good compass with you

-- Take headlight to the backpack
+- Take the headlight to the backpack

-- Carry in backpack emergency thermal blankets
+- Carry emergency thermal blankets

 - Take a fully charged power bank for your mobile phone